Thursday, February 25 2021

-The Bible's alignment with natural theology is one of the greatest evidences for the Christian faith.
+The Bible's alignment with natural theology is one of the great evidences of the Christian faith.
 Furthermore, the character of Jesus of Nazareth aligns with the necessary characteristics of the Creator as perceived and inferred from nature.
-The apostle Paul proclaimed before the thinkers of Athens some of the attributes of God by negating false assumptions (Acts 17:22–31).
+The apostle Paul proclaimed before the thinkers of Athens the attributes of God by negating false assumptions (Acts 17:22–31).
 His argument was convincing to some and convicting for others who wanted to hear more.
 The attributes of God led Paul to note God's moral judgment over humanity and a specific man as the standard for judgment.
 Furthermore, the man died and overcame death demonstrating his own divine nature.

 How can Christians use these observations about God from nature in everyday conversations?
 Bringing up God and Jesus in small talk can often seem abrupt and forced.
 However, as students of God, we should have a subtle and reasonable recognition of God.
-Christians can recognize and note the creative power behind the weather and natural beauty.
+Christians can recognize and note the creative power behind the weather and nature's beauty.
 Believers should openly thank God for what He provides in our lives such as a new job, a new house, or a newborn.
 Believers should make a moral stand for what is right in the workplace and community because there is a constant standard of right and wrong.
 Followers of Christ must demonstrate the love, grace, and mercy that is constant because God is and Jesus lives.
-We want to put a new perspective lens before the eyes of our family and peers that begs them to see a greater purpose and meaning to everything and so come to seek out and worship God.
+We want to put a new perspective before the eyes of our family and peers that begs them to see a greater purpose and meaning to everything and so come to seek out and worship God.